tiffanymonroe/wdi-remote-gizmo/projects/project_2/README.md

 ## Your Application Files
 ### Make a New Repo & Setup for Heroku Deployment

-Take the following steps to ensure you have the right file structure/set up in order to deploy your site to Heroku ( more details on how to deploy later):
+Take the following steps to ensure you have the right file structure/set up in order to deploy your site to Heroku.
+Note that you will have a walkthrough lesson on how to deply to Heroku, but your files will need to be structured properly:

 1. make a new github repo for your project **outside** of our class repo.